 Since the introduction of the legislation, many properties are still unaware of the impact of the changes.
 The following example provides an example of the tax implications on a residential property purchased for $425,000 and disposal of $750,000 over a 5-year period with tax calculated at an average 37%.

 As the example demonstrates, there is no difference in the total tax payable over the 5-year period.
-The only changes are on claiming the tax benefit and the impact on cashflow.
-Although your second-hand property may not be eligible to claim Division 40 deductions immediately, any deferred depreciation benefit should still be calculated and reported as a “Capital Loss” when you sell the property.
+The only changes are in claiming the tax benefit and the impact on cash flow.
+Although your second-hand property may not be eligible to claim Division 40 deductions immediately, any deferred depreciation benefit should still be calculated and reported as a “capital loss” when you sell the property.

-A depreciation schedule is essential to any property investor regardless of a property’s age.
-Therefore, your depreciation schedule will include Capital Loss Deductions on a second-hand property, which will be needed to calculate the written down value needed at property disposal.
+depreciation schedule is essential to any property investor, regardless of the property’s age.
+Therefore, your depreciation schedule will include capital loss deductions on a second-hand property, which will be needed to calculate the written-down value needed at property disposal.

 Furthermore, it is also advisable to maintain and manage your depreciation schedule throughout property ownership.
 Any disposals or additions of plant and equipment to the property will affect your entitlements.

-Contact Koste for more information about your tax depreciation on your property that purchases before or after 9 May 2017.
+Contact Koste for more information about your tax depreciation on property that you purchased before or after May 9, 2017.